Do you have to wait a long time before the lights go back on? Here are six ways to keep you and your family productive and sane during a power outage.

-You’ve survived the storm!
-The worst is behind you– but now you’re left with fallen trees, damaged power lines, and the inevitable power outage.
+You've survived the storm!
+The worst is behind you - but now you're left with fallen trees, damaged power lines, and the inevitable power outage.
 When will the power company restore electricity?
-They don’t know– but just because you might not have invested in a generator, all is not lost!
+They don't know.
+However, just because you might not have invested in a generator, all is not lost!

 You can still survive and even thrive during this crazy hurricane season.
-Here are a few tips to help you and your family enjoy these power-free days!
+Here's how you and your family enjoy these power-free days!

 Assuming it's safe to go outside, chances are, there's plenty of yard work everyone can help with after a storm.
 Will your children jump at the chance to help you outside?
 Probably not.
 Will they keep on saying "I'm so boo-ored?"
 Not if they're working.

 Studies indicate that childhood chores are a great antidote to anxiety in children and adults later, so a neighborhood power outage can be a great opportunity to help your kids get started with household chores.

 So, pick up sticks in the yard.
 Move furniture.
 Rake the leaves, or weed the flower beds.

 What if it's just not safe to go outside?
 No problem!
 A big block of time with no power and internet could be a great opportunity to tackle those projects you've been putting off- like rearranging your drawers or decluttering a closet.

 When was the last time you sat down with your family to play a card game or board game?
 Do you ever have enough time to do those things?
 During a power outage, you do!